Month: December 2022

 Biome sweet biome

 Where do you live?
 If you were asked this question while away from home, you probably would mention your city or state.
 If abroad, you would likely mention your nationality or the country in which you live.
 If you encounter someone from your own city or town, you might talk about your neighborhood, your Kiez or quartier — maybe even your street or building.
 Where do you really live?
-Something has been missing from the framework: a piece that references and connects us with nature.
+Something has been missing from the framework: a piece that references our interconnection with nature.
 Your biome.
 If you do not know about your biome, you are not alone.
-We could all improve our ecoliteracy (i.e., the “knowledge of the environment necessary for informed decision-making”).
-A biome is “a community of plants and animals living together in a certain kind of climate”, also known as a bioclimatic landscape.
-Do you share yours with water buffalo, i’iwi, monkey beetles, snow leopards, bridled nail-tail wallabies, Atlantic puffins, monarch butterflies, oriental sweetgum or pine oaks?
-There are countless ways we can play a role in protecting our environments; instead of allowing grim dystopian …
+We could all improve our ecoliteracy.
+Ecoliteracy – “knowledge of the environment necessary for informed decision-making”.
+Biome – “a community of plants and animals living together in a certain kind of climate”, also known as a bioclimatic landscape.
+Do you share yours with foxes, bison, wolves, hedgehogs, otters, wrens, spruce, beech trees?
+Black bears, raccoons, great horned owls, quaking aspens?
+Water buffalo, i’iwi, geckos, monkey beetles, snow leopards, bridled nail-tail wallabies, tortoises, Atlantic puffins, monarch butterflies, pine oaks?
+There are countless ways …